What is a S-Corporation?

 This article explains what an S Corp is, how to elect S Corp status, and the benefits an S Corp election provides for a business entity, whether a Limited Liability Company (LLC) or a Corporation.

-What is an S Corporation?
+What is an S Corp Election?

 An S Corporation, or S Corp election, is a special type of tax treatment for LLCs or Corporations that meets specific Internal Revenue Code requirements.
 By electing S Corp status, an LLC or Corporation can pass corporate income, losses, deductions, and credits directly to shareholders, avoiding double taxation that typically affects C Corporations.

-S Corp Election Requirements and Restrictions
+What You Need to Know About S Corp Election Requirements

 To become an S Corp, a business must: